bunkerity/bunkerweb/deps/src/ModSecurity/README.md

 ## Bindings

 The libModSecurity design allows the integration with bindings.
-There is an effort to avoid brake the API [binary] compatibility to make an easy integration with possible bindings.
+There is an effort to avoid breaking API [binary] compatibility to make an easy integration with possible bindings.
 Currently, there are two notable projects maintained by the community:
    * Python - https://github.com/actions-security/pymodsecurity
    * Varnish - https://github.com/xdecock/vmod-modsecurity

-## Packing
+## Packaging

 Having our packages in distros on time is a desire that we have, so let us know if there is anything we can do to facilitate your work as a packager.

+## Sponsor Note

+Development of ModSecurity is sponsored by Trustwave.
+Sponsorship will end July 1, 2024.
+Additional information can be found here https://www.trustwave.com/en-us/resources/security-resources/software-updates/end-of-sale-and-trustwave-support-for-modsecurity-web-application-firewall/